- — Kosher, Raw, Vegan

 - Bring 3 cups of water to a boil.

-- Combine 1 cup cornmeal, 1 more cup water, & 1 tsp of salt and slowly add to boiling water, stirring constantly.
+- Combine 1 cup cornmeal, 1 more cup water, and 1 tsp salt and slowly add to boiling water, stirring constantly.

 - Cook until cornmeal thickened, frequently stirring.

-- Cover & cook on low flame for 5 more mins.
+- Cover & cook on low flame for five more mins.